Alexander Potresov: Iskra period

+During the Russian Revolutions

 The Revolution of 1905 brought Potresov back to Russia, where he edited the Menshevik papers Nachalo (Beginning) and Nevskii Golos (New Voice).
 He also attended the Menshevik's' party congresses in 1906 and 1907.
 After the defeat of the Revolution of 1905, Potresov sympathised with the so-called 'Liquidators' who wanted to suspend illegal revolutionary work and concentrate on trade union work (legal since 1906) and elections to the Duma.
 This course was diametrically opposed by Lenin, but it also put him at odds with 'Party Mensheviks' like Martov.
 Nevertheless, Liquidationism was a strong current among Mensheviks, and Potresov, as editor of the Liquidationist journal Nacha Zariia (Our Charge), was one of its most prominent theoreticians.
 In addition to his journalism, Potresov wrote historical and sociological essays.
 He was one of the editors and contributors to the four-volume The Social Movement in Russia in the Early 20th Century (1909–14).

 In 1914, Potresov immediately adopted a Defencist position.
 He was supported by Plekhanov but abandoned by most Mensheviks, even most Menshevik Defencists, who were wary of Potresov's unqualified support for 'war to victory'.
 Potresov, however, argued that a victory of the Entente over the Central Powers would be a victory of Western democracy over Prussian militarism and would benefit the socialist movement everywhere.
 He propagated these views in the journal Nache Delo (Our Cause).
 Potresov was nevertheless highly critical of the government for its incompetent conduct of the war.
 In 1915 this led to the closing of his journal and his exile from Petrograd.
 He was, however, allowed to live in Moscow and there continued his journalism.
 Potresov sought to assist the war effort by joining the Moscow Military Industrial Committee.

 In 1917 he welcomed the February Revolution because it got rid of the Tsar's incompetent leadership.
 But Potresov's demand to continue the war effort at all costs alienated him from most Mensheviks.
 Even the Revolutionary Defencists who dominated the soviets kept him at arms' length.
 During preparations for the elections to the Constituent Assembly, Potresov threatened to withdraw from the RSDRP and head a separate list.
 Potresov vehemently opposed the October Revolution.
 In 1918 he withdrew from the RSDRP and joined the Union for the Salvation of Russia, a group uniting right-wing Mensheviks, SRs, and Popular Socialists.
 He later regretted this collaboration.